I just really noticed the date.

 I think.

-I would guess they’d give him a tetanus shot after he literally skinned his finger almost to the bone.
+I would assume they gave him one after he literally skinned his finger almost to the bone.

 Then Cowboy was spraying the house and felt a nip on his rear end, inside his jeans.

-He said it felt sticky, but he ignored it.
+He said it felt sticky, but he ignored it at the time.

 By bedtime, he was hurting quite a bit.

-He took his jeans off to let me see what it was, and the best I can describe it is it’s like a giant burn or road rash.
+He took his jeans off to let me see what it was, and the best way I can describe it is like a giant burn or road rash.

 I'm hoping it's not a brown recluse or black widow.

-We’ll keep Neosporin on it, and if it doesn’t get any better, or it looks any worse, he can suck it up and see his doctor.
+We'll keep Neosporin on it, and if it doesn't get any better or looks any worse, he can suck it up and see his doctor.

-I don’t know anything about black widows, but I know you don’t want to mess with a brown recluse.
+I don't know much about black widows, but I know you don't want to mess with a brown recluse.

 We just don't know where his head is.